voitseh/feat/README.md

 OS: Win
-1 Create dataset direction in User folder
+1 Create dataset directory in User folder
-2 In dataset direction create tree:
+2 In dataset directory create tree:
 For inria:
  -- INRIA
   -annotations(copy all annotations from INRIA PERSON DB here)